-The sensitivity of the instrument varies by diffraction order - higher orders (165 - 190) have a higher sensitivity, whereas around order 150 it has a minimum sensitivity as shown in Figure 31.
+The sensitivity of the instrument varies by diffraction order - higher orders (165 - 190) have a higher sensitivity, whereas around order 150 it has a minimum sensitivity as shown in Figure 30.
 This affects the choice of diffraction orders used in flight, particularly for LNO where the signal is low.
-Radiances for every pixel are provided in the fields Pixelo radiance, Pixel1 radiance, ...
-Pixel319 radiance, all with units of W/cm-2/sr/cm-1.
+Radiances for every pixel are provided in the fields Pixelo radiance factor, Pixel1 radiance factor, ...
+Pixel319 radiance factor, all of which are dimensionless quantities.